furkan-dogu/E-Trade-Web-Page/README.md

 - Remove items and adjust quantities in the shopping cart.
 - See the total amount in the shopping cart.

-## Mobile support
+## Screenshot

-The WebApp is compatible with devices of all sizes and all OS's, and consistent improvements are being made.
+The project is compatible with both wide-screen computers and mobile devices.

 <div align="center">
   <img src="https://github.com/furkan-dogu/E-Trade-Web-Page/blob/main/assets/Screenshot_1.jpg"  width="30%" height="400" />